“You have to learn the rules of the game, and then you have to play better than anyone else.” – Albert Einstein

 If you want to look good naked you must train to build muscle, not to burn fat!

-You have to either push progressively heavier weights or do progressive bodyweight training.
+You have to either push progressively heavier weights or focus on progressive bodyweight training.

 “But I don’t want to get too bulky!”